 The way in which liquidity-providing operations are conducted minimises the risk to the CNB.
 The instruments accepted are used as collateral in the event of bankruptcy of the institution to which liquidity is provided.
 The CNB therefore only accepts instruments of high credit quality.
 The CNB has the right to sell the collateral if the counterparty goes bankrupt.
 And because the price of the collateral may change, the CNB sets and regularly evaluates the necessary haircut on the nominal value of the collateral.

 Liquidity-providing repo operations have been a standard, and in recent decades the predominant, monetary policy instrument of the central banks of advanced countries.
 The different banks operating on the Czech market have different business models.
 This is reflected in a need to manage liquidity in different ways.
 It is natural that some banks will need to adjust their liquidity situation using operations with the central bank, especially at times of increased market volatility.
-At present, this may also arise because banks’ liquidity is being significantly affected by the loan moratorium declared in connection with the COVID-19 pandemic.

 It should be stressed that this is not a massive quantitative easing programme defined by the amount of transactions conducted.
 It is primarily intended to enhance financial stability in the banking sector, the non-bank financial institutions sector, and the markets in assets which the CNB accepts or will accept as collateral in its liquidity-providing operations.
 The important thing here is the signalling role of the existence of such liquidity-providing operations.
 This role works even if the amount of liquidity provided is small or even zero.
 The CNB’s experience gained in 2008 clearly demonstrates this.
 Given the large structural liquidity surplus in the Czech banking sector and the still favourable situation in the non-bank financial institutions sector, the CNB is not currently expecting to supply a large amount of funds through the new liquidity-providing operations.
 However, this does not reduce the importance of these operations.